microsoft/vscode-docs/docs/containers/debug-python.md

     - context: The docker build context, which your Dockerfile is called from
     - dockerfile: The path to the Dockerfile to execute
-    - tag: The name of the image to be build, together with its version tag
+    - tag: The name of the image to be built, with its version tag

 1. Overall, a VS Code setup for building and debugging your Flask application can look like this: